adaOctopus/plutus-mint-lock-unlock-dapp/cardano-cli-approach.md

 -> This is for you to test different kind of Value structures and how to access them.

-### Problem
+### Cardano CLI transaction completed

-THe full tx that mints both tokens fails.
+THe full tx that mints both tokens and locks funds work fine from cardano-cli.
-But if we run two separate txs for each token minting works fine.
+However, doing it from the browser is not done yet.